|Nutrition Facts (per serving)|

-- Squeeze the citrus juice from the wedges into the wine.
-Toss in the fruit wedges, removing the seeds if possible.
+Squeeze citrus juice from wedges into wine.
+Toss in fruit wedges, removing seeds if possible.

-- Add the passion fruit juice, pineapple juice, and brandy.
+Add passion fruit juice, pineapple juice, and brandy.

-- Add ginger ale, thinly sliced kiwi, and ice just before serving.
+Add ginger ale, sliced kiwi, and ice just before serving.

 If you'd like to serve the Sangria right away, use chilled white wine and serve over lots of ice.